alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

   4. *Threshold Verification*: The verification is performed using the standard ECDSA verification algorithm.

-- *multi_threading_threshold_sign.py*: this file contains a multithreading application simulating the off-chain nodes implementing a threshold signature based on ECDSA.
-TO FINISH...
+- *multi_thread_threshold_ecdsa.py*: this file contains a multi-threading application simulating the off-chain nodes implementing a threshold signature based on ECDSA.
+Threads are divided into a primary process and a series of secondary threads.
+The primary process is responsible for generating the messages to be signed, sending them to the secondary threads and waiting for the partial signatures to be produced.
+Each secondary node produces its own signature and returns it to the primary node.
+The primary node, once all the signatures have been collected, is responsible for producing the threshold signature and using it to send a transaction on the blockchain.
+This file was used to generate metrics relating to gas consumed on various blockchains.
+The threshold signature scheme adopted is the one just described.

 - *bc_ectss.py*: This file contains operations for constructing an ECDSA-based threshold signature that differs from the standard signature.
 The file contains the implementation of the *BC_ECTSS* algorithm proposed by the authors in the following [paper](https://www.sciencedirect.com/science/article/abs/pii/S2214212622001909).
 Specifically, here we refer to section 4 of the paper, where the authors propose a new threshold signature scheme based on ECDSA.
 Below is a description of the operations carried out: TO FINISH...